Personal Loan Calculator

 Secured personal loans

 Secured personal loans require collateral, such as a car or savings account.
-Collateral reduces the lender's risk, often resulting in lower interest rates.
+Collateral reduces the lender's risk and typically results in lower interest rates.
 However, you risk losing the asset if you default.

 debtConsolidation icon